 So a room that is 10 feet wide by 15 feet long would be 150 square feet.

 Air-conditioning unit’s cooling capacity is measured in BTU (British thermal units), which are labeled in every air-conditioning sold.

 To get the amounts of BTUs, you will need to apply the square feet of the room by 25 BTUs.
 So a room that is 150 square feet X 25 = 3750 BTU.

 So for this example, the 10′ x 15′ room would need an air-conditioning unit that puts out 3750 BTU.

 This can be rounded up depending on how well the room is built as far as insulation and how often the doors are open and closed.

 Getting a unit that is much larger than necessary is not a good thing when it comes to air-conditioning.
 The same can be said for getting a unit that is smaller than necessary.

-A unit that is smaller than needed will run longer is not constantly running up electricity bill.
+A unit that is smaller than needed will run longer and is not constantly running up the electricity bill.